 Once again, shopping for a cutting mat can present a few challenges.
 Seeing them all lined up at the sewing store can stop a newbie in her tracks.
 There are several manufacturers that offer mats with a variety of features.
 Should you get double-sided?
 (Absolutely!)
 Do the different colors make a difference?
 (Not really, but some are only single-sided.)
 How do you know which size mat is right for you?

 - 24″ X 36″ Double-Sided Cutting Mat is your best option as long as you have a place to store it flat.
 It will last for years and handle almost any sized project.

-- 18″ x 24″ Double-Sided Cutting Matt* is another great option.
+- 12″ x 18″ Double-Sided Cutting Mat is another great option.
 Most quilt pieces aren’t that large and this one will fit most quilting needs and can easily be stored.

-- 17″ x 17″ Rotating Cutting Mat* is a nice add-on cutting mat, but not essential.
+- A Rotating Cutting Mat is a nice add-on cutting mat.
 Why would you need one that rotates?
 When cutting smaller pieces it’s nice to not have to turn the fabric.
 Although it is not essential, I keep on my sewing table which simplifies quick cuts when sewing.
-It’s also available in a 12″ x 12″ Rotating Cutting Mat* for small spaces.

 Choosing an Acrylic Quilting Ruler